-- In a plasma: - Landau damping damps collective oscillations - Leads to exponentially decaying oscillations - In an accelerator: - > Landau damping does not damp anything !! - We do not want exponentially decaying oscillations "Landau damping" is confused with decoherence - Landau damping stabilizes the beam, i.e. - "Landau damping" is the absence of oscillations !!!
+- In a plasma:

+- Landau damping damps collective oscillations

+- > Leads to exponentially decaying oscillations

+- In an accelerator:

+- > Landau damping does not damp anything !!

+- We do not want exponentially decaying oscillations "Landau damping" is confused with decoherence

+- Landau damping stabilizes the beam, i.e.

+"Landau damping" is the absence of oscillations !!!

-- The non-trivial part: - In a beam (any plasma) particles interact via Coulomb forces (binary collisions) - For Landau damping: particles "interact" with the beam (collective modes) - Must distinguish: - Binary interactions (collisions) of particles - > Interactions of particles with a collective mode
+The non-trivial part:

+- In a beam (any plasma) particles interact via Coulomb forces (binary collisions) - For Landau damping: particles "interact" with the beam (collective field)

+Must distinguish:

+- Binary interactions (collisions) of particles - Interactions of particles with a collective field (mode) - Landau damping does not involve collisions !!!